How to Prevent Out of Stock Status

 Sure, plenty of things out of your control can impact forecasts.
 But what’s in your control is how you run your business, and poor management can be to blame for inventory failures.

 As for the tools, spreadsheets are good to start with.
-Beginning with your first inventory count, these spreadsheets will prove invaluable for tracking product, and they can typically be uploaded into sales or supplier channels, or downloaded from them.
+Beginning with your first inventory count, these spreadsheets will prove invaluable for tracking products, and they can typically be uploaded into sales or supplier channels, or downloaded from them.
 There are better solutions, though, which we’ll cover soon.

-- Location, location, location — Much of this depends on how much inventory you’re dealing with, but designating specific spaces for certain products is important.
+- Location, location, location – Much of this depends on how much inventory you’re dealing with, but designating specific spaces for certain products is important.
 For instance, your Rubber Ducky toys may be labeled in Aisle 3, Rack 4, and Shelf 2.
 Organizing your stock streamlines your own fulfillment, as it’s easier to pick, pack, and stock products.
-Plus, it should reduce the chance for errors.
+Plus, it should reduce the chance of errors.

 - SKU management — Actually, let’s not call it a Rubber Ducky toy anymore.
 It’s actually SKU #57666.
 Product SKUs are big players when it comes to organization; these puppies are extremely useful for tracking inventory as it journeys from supplier to customer.
 Assigning SKUs to products is crucial, although, in most cases, an e-retailer won’t have control over SKU numbers — the product they buy from suppliers already comes with them.

 The root problem with basic inventory management is the potential for human error.
-Constantly handling inventory count, balancing your spreadsheets after orders are made, logging into your sales channels to adjust quantities, rinse and repeat… it presents many opportunities for human error.
+Constantly handling inventory count, balancing your spreadsheets after orders are made, logging into your sales channels to adjust quantities, rinse, and repeat… it presents many opportunities for human error.

 Plus, it isn’t effective as you scale.
 Growth means larger and larger spreadsheets to juggle, more SKUs to manage, and more and more tedious tracking, counting, and updating of inventory.